Get Matched With Health Administrator Programs

 Hospital administrator careers are expected to grow 32% between 2019 and 2029.

-What kind of work environment do hospital administrators have?
+What kind of work environment do they have?

 Hospital administrators generally work in an office setting.
 They typically work around 40 hours a week but it depends on they specific place they work.
 They do not typically work nights and weekends but may depending on where they work.